-Based on this score for single securities, the Sub-Fund's score and rating are obtained.
-The Sub-Fund's portfolio must have an overall rating higher than or equal to that of the ESG Index (as defined below).
+Based on this score for single instruments, the Sub-Fund score and rating are obtained.
+The Sub-Fund's portfolio must have an overall rating higher than or equal to that of the ESG Indices (as defined below).

-- This methodology is accompanied by close monitoring of the Sub-Fund's investments and the application of possible restrictions on the purchase of securities of issuers active in sectors considered controversial because they are not in line with environmental, social and governance sustainability issues. - What are the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives?
+- This methodology is accompanied by close monitoring of the investments and the application of possible restrictions on the purchase of securities of issuers active in sectors considered controversial because they are not in line with environmental, social and governance sustainability issues. - What are the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives?